fvarrui/JavaPackager/README.md

 JavaPackager is a hybrid plugin for **Maven** and **Gradle** which provides an easy way to package Java applications in native Windows, Mac OS X or GNU/Linux executables, and generates installers for them.

-> SNAPSHOT version are not released to Maven Central, so you have to [install them manually](#how-to-build-and-install-the-plugin).
+> SNAPSHOT version is not released to Maven Central, so you have to [install it manually](#how-to-build-and-install-the-plugin).

 > :eyes: See [JavaPackager changes and fixes](https://github.com/fvarrui/JavaPackager/releases).